 In my experience, Trim provides a legitimate service and does what they say it does.
 No action is taken without you knowing and authorizing it first.
 For these reasons, I find Trim to be legit.

 It appears Trim did raise their commission from 25% to 33% which downgrades the service a bit for me.
-That said, it’s worth it to me to save my time and cut needless expenses.
+That said, it’s worth it to me as a time and hassle-saving way to cut needless expenses.

 Is Trim Secure?

-I’ve long said that anytime you put information on a server, it is potentially vulnerable.
-Even the world’s biggest financial corporations with all their resources have a tough time keeping their information secure.
+Anytime you put information on a server, it is potentially vulnerable.
+Even the world’s biggest financial corporations with all their resources have a tough time keeping data secure.

 Trim states they do not sell or share your data with anyone without your permission.
 They promise not to use your information for any purposes other than for the services you authorize them to provide to save you money.